aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-table/manage-table/_index.md

 9. Add some text to the [TextFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/textframe/).
 10. Save the modified presentation.

-This Java code shows you how to create a table in a presentation:
+This PHP code shows you how to create a table in a presentation:

 ```php
   // Instantiates a Presentation class that represents a PPTX file